statecode And statuscode

 Several adapter objects have common fields.
 Some objects have a statecode field and a statuscode field.
 In the Microsoft Dynamics 365 user interface, these relate to Status and Status Reason:

 shown as the "status" in the Dynamics 365 application.
 The values allowed

 for this field vary from object to object and cannot be customized.

-Only transitions that are defined as "valid" in the Dynamics CRM business rules are allowed.
-The adapter allows transitions that require multiple steps such as 1 to 2, then 2 to 3.
+Only transitions defined as "valid" in the Dynamics 365 business rules are allowed.
+The adapter allows transitions that require multiple steps, such as 1 to 2, then 2 to 3.
 Each object has a default initial statecode.

-Dynamics CRMaccepts only statuscodes that are valid for the current or newly assigned statecode.
+Dynamics 365 accepts only statuscodes that are valid for the current or newly assigned statecode.
 If you change the statecode using the statecode field and you don't set a statuscode, the default statuscode value for the new statecode is assigned.